-About Emerging Markets Information Service (EMIS)Emerging Markets Information Service (EMIS) delivers deep, rich company and industry information, alongside the relevant proprietary and multi-source news, research and analytics that allow professionals to make profitable decisions faster.
+About Emerging Markets Information Service (EMIS)Emerging Markets Information Service (EMIS) delivers deep, rich company and industry information, alongside the relevant proprietary and multi-source news, research, analytics and benchmarking tools that allow professionals to make profitable decisions faster.

 HistoryDuring the height of the ‘Dotcom Bubble’ the company was profiled in a series of Harvard Business School case studies as a model for fundraising and as an example of the use of the internet to provide information transparency in countries with traditionally low standards of business information disclosure.

 Euromoney Institutional Investor acquired 80% of the company in 1999, for US$32m.

 Over the years the company has had up to 5 main products.
 The flagship is the Emerging Markets Information Service (EMIS).

 In 2000, the company acquired the Kadiev News Service.
 This became the Company’s editorial arm, and the basis for IntelliNews, an electronic news subscription product principally covering Eastern Europe and Former Soviet Union.
 Georgi Kadiev, known in Bulgaria as the Red Yuppie’ remained as editor for a number of years, and later went on to a career in Bulgarian politics.
 Intellinews has since been sold by ISI.